 The qualification in Plastic, Reconstructive and Aesthetic surgery is currently recognized by around 700 plastic surgeons in France, the list of which is available on the Internet: www.conseil-national.medecin.fr or from the Council of the Order in your region.

-No, no surgical operation is without a risk !
+No surgical operation is without risk!

 Any operation must therefore be carefully considered and not be requested on a whim.
 It is for this reason that the law imposes a reflection period of 15 days between the day of the consultation and the day of the operation, as well as the submission of a document called “Informed consent”

 The cosmetic surgeon therefore has a duty to provide personalized information.
-A young patient cannot receive, for example, information identical to that which could be given to an older person!
+A young patient cannot receive, for example, information identical to that which could be given to an older patient!
 In addition, from one person to another, it is not the same technique that will be used, so the surgeon should always explain his choices to you and that none of your questions remain unanswered.

-As for the reinforced means, this means that the surgeon must implement all the means so that your operation goes as well as possible, starting with the place which must be appropriate.
+As for the reinforced means, this means that the surgeon must implement all the ressources necessary so that your operation goes as well as possible, starting with the clinic, which must be appropriate.
 For example, liposuction even if performed under local anesthesia must be done in an operating room and not in his office.
 A surgeon who would take the risk of doing this type of act in his office would not meet the obligation of enhanced means.
 In the case of general anesthesia, the surgeon must refer the future operation to an anesthesiologist.
-This pre-anesthesia consultation must take place well before the operation and it is mandatory.
+This pre-anesthesia consultation must take place well before the operation and is mandatory.

 The fat is first sucked out by liposuction from the abdomen, hips or saddlebags.